 Day two is dedicated to Krishna's

 victory over Narakasur, a legendary tyrant, in South India on this

 day, a pre dawn bath is followed by donning of new clothes.
 By custom

 you have to take a pre dawn bath because it is said, that angels,

 Day three is spent in worshipping

 goddess Lakhsmi, the goddess of fortune.
 Traditionally this is the

 beginning of new financial year for the companies.

 Day four commemorates the

 visit of the friendly demon bali whom Lord Vishnu put in his place.

 On day five men visit their

 sisters to have a tika put on their head (tika is an application

 of red vermilion on the forehead.
+Hindus apply it).